aimms/documentation/cloud/privacy.rst

 * username and organization
 * IP address and information that may be derived from IP address, such as geographic location;
 * information about a device you use, such as browser, device type, operating system, application usage statistics, screen resolution, and the preferred language;
-* AIMMS webpages and AIMMS content you click or view and the date and time of such usage.
+* AIMMS web pages and AIMMS content you click or view and the date and time of such usage.

 Who and how will use the data?
 ===============================